Install InfluxDB Enterprise data nodes

-If you are replacing an existing data node using the
+If you are replacing an existing data node with

-influxd-ctl update-data command, skip the rest of this guide.
+influxd-ctl update-data, skip the rest of this guide.

-Run the following commands on one of the meta nodes that you set up during meta nodes installation:
+On one and only one of the meta nodes that you set up,

-add-data command only once for each data node you are joining to the cluster.
+add-data command once and only once for each data node you are joining

-The output should list every data node that was added to the cluster.
+The output should include every data node that was added to the cluster.